xivanalysis/xivanalysis/src/parser/core/modules/ActionWindow/readme.md

 The most important function here is `addEvaluator`.
 There are a variety of pre-built WindowEvaluators that cover the common evaluations.
 Implementing modules will need to call `addEvaluator` for each evaluation they want to perform in their `initialise` method.

-If you do not wish to track all actions within a window, you may replace the default event hook in a few ways.
+If you do not wish to track all actions within a window, you may replace the default event filter in a few ways.
 ActionWindow provides `ignoreActions` and `trackOnlyActions` to cover the common cases.
-If you have other logic that is not covered by these cases, call `removeDefaultActionHook` and add your own event hook that calls `onWindowAction` for only the casts you want to track.
+If you have other logic that is not covered by these cases, call `setEventFilter` with your own event filter for only the casts you want to track.

 I'll talk more about other possible windows beyond just buff windows after I go over evaluators.